 - Use of exchange resins, hemodialysis, or peritoneal dialysis.

 In treating hyperkalemia, it should be recalled that in patients who have been stabilized on digitalis, too rapid a lowering of the serum potassium concentration can produce digitalis toxicity.

 The extended release feature means that absorption and toxic effects may be delayed for hours.

 Consider standard measures to remove any unabsorbed drug.

 Potassium Chloride Dosage and Administration

-The usual dietary potassium intake by the average adult is 50 to 100 mEq per day.
+The usual dietary intake of potassium by the average adult is 50 to 100 mEq per day.
 Potassium depletion sufficient to cause hypokalemia usually requires the loss of 200 or more mEq of potassium from the total body store.

 Dosage must be adjusted to the individual needs of each patient.
 The dose for the prevention of hypokalemia is typically in the range of 20 mEq per day.
 Doses of 40-100 mEq per day or more are used for the treatment of potassium depletion.
 Dosage should be divided if more than 20 mEq per day is given such that no more than 20 mEq is given in a single dose.

-Potassium Chloride extended-release tablets should be taken with meals and with a glass of water or other liquid.
+Potassium Chloride Extended Release Tablets USP, 20 mEq should be taken with meals and with a glass of water or other liquid.
 This product should not be taken on an empty stomach because of its potential for gastric irritation (see WARNINGS).